simoncblyth/opticks/CSGOptiX/index.rst

     Iidx
        instance index

 cxr_scan.sh
-    runs one of the other scripts (default cxr_overview.sh) multiple times with different values for the EMM ennvar which is picked up by the basis cxr.sh script and fed to the executable via the "-e" option which is short for --enabledmergedmesh which feeds into a bitset queryable by Opticks::isEnabledMergedMesh
+    runs one of the other scripts (default cxr_overview.sh) multiple times with different values for the EMM envvar which is picked up by the basis cxr.sh script and fed to the executable via the "-e" option which is short for --enabledmergedmesh which feeds into a bitset queryable by Opticks::isEnabledMergedMesh